+How does Tu B'Shevat help you understand the value of Israel as a part of our Jewish Identity?

-- our Jewish Identity? - What does it mean to you to have "roots" in a land that is so far away? - bigger, a piece of history that you can identify with? - be? - How can we in the Diaspora protect and nourish our connection with Israel?
+What does it mean to you to have "roots" in a land that is so far away?

+Does the idea of Israel give you a feeling of that you belong to something bigger, a piece of history that you can identify with?

+Have you ever planted a tree in Israel?
+Why was that experience special to you?

+If you could sit under a tree anywhere in Israel, where would it be?

+How can we in the Diaspora protect and nourish our connection with Israel?

 What will you remember most about this Tu B'Shevat Seder?